MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

   <script src="/MSAdvertisingJS/ads/ad.js"></script>
   ```

 4. In a .js file in your project, declare an [InterstitialAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.aspx) object and several fields that contain the application ID and ad unit ID for your interstitial ad.
 The following code example assigns the `applicationId` and `adUnitId` fields to the test values provided in [Test mode values](test-mode-values.md).
-These values are used only used for testing; you must replace them with live values from Windows Dev Center before you publish your app.
+These values are only used for testing; you must replace them with live values from Windows Dev Center before you publish your app.

   > [!div class="tabbedCodeSnippets"]
   [!code-javascript[InterstitialAd](./code/AdvertisingSamples/InterstitialAdSamples/js/script.js#Snippet1)]